bluefalconjun/Things/README.md

 # Things
 record the things do not use and want to share to help others

-//Please leave your request in Issues and all below stuff are free to share.
+//Please leave your request in Issues and all below stuff are free to give.

 ---
 ## Ele-Equip